Tuxman88/QMednafen/README.md

 QMednafen
 =========

-Multi-platform interface for Mednafen, writen with Qt Framework.
+Multi-platform interface for Mednafen, written with Qt Framework.

 This is a Qt 5 project, so, to compile it, you need to install all the relevant packages needed to compile a Qt 5 project.